informalsystems/hermes/guide/src/query_connection.md

 # Query Connection Data

-The `query connection` commands can be used to query the information about a specific connection.
+Use the `query connection` commands to query a specific connection.

 ```shell
 USAGE: